Learn about the temperature and how start-stop shortens the life of a starter battery.

-Heat is a killer of all batteries and high temperatures cannot always be avoided.
+Heat is a killer of all batteries, but high temperatures cannot always be avoided.
 This is the case with a battery inside a laptop, a starter battery under the hood of a car and stationary batteries in a tin shelter under the hot sun.
 As a guideline, each 8°C (15°F) rise in temperature cuts the life of a sealed lead acid battery in half.
-A VRLA battery for stationary applications that would last 10 years at 25°C (77°F) would only live for five years if operated at 33°C (92°F).
-The same battery would desist after 2½ years if kept at a constant desert temperature of 41°C (106°F).
+This means that a VRLA battery for stationary applications specified to last for 10 years at 25°C (77°F) would only live 5 years if continuously exposed to 33°C (92°F) and 30 months if kept at a constant desert temperature of 41°C (106°F).
 Once the battery is damaged by heat, the capacity cannot be restored.

 Courtesy of Cadex, 2010

-Test method: The test battery was fully charged and then discharged to 70 percent to resemble the SoC of a micro hybrid in real life.
-The battery was then discharged at 25A for 40 seconds to simulate engine off condition at stoplight with the headlight on, before cranking the engine at 400A and recharging.
-The CCA readings were taken with the Spectro CA-12.|
+|Test method:||The battery was fully charged and then discharged to 70% to resemble SoC of a micro hybrid in real life.
+The battery was then discharged at 25A for 40 seconds to simulate the engine off with the headlights on.
+To simulate cranking and driving, the battery was briefly discharged at 400A and then recharged.
+CCA was taken with the Spectro CA-12.|

-When VRLA was introduced in the 1980s, manufacturers claimed similar life expectancy to flooded systems, and the telecom industry switched to these maintenance-free batteries.
-By mid 1990 it became apparent that the life for VRLA did not replicate that of a flooded type; the useful service life was limited to only 5–10 years.
-It was furthermore noticed that exposing the batteries to temperatures above 40°C (104°F) could cause a thermal runaway condition due to dry-out.
+When VRLA was introduced in the 1980s, manufacturers claimed similar life expectancy to the flooded systems, and the telecom industry was enticed to switch to these maintenance-free batteries.
+By mid-1990 it became apparent that the life of VRLA did not live up to the flooded type; the typical service life of the VRLA is 5–10 years, less than half of the flooded equivalent.
+It was furthermore noticed that exposing VRLA batteries to temperatures above 40°C (104°F) could cause a thermal runaway due to dry-out.